Columbia, South Carolina: Primary and secondary education

-Supplementary schools

-South Carolina Japanese Language Supplementary School (サウスカロライナ日本語補習校 Sausu Karoraina Nihongo Hoshūkō)/Matsuba Gakuen (松葉学園) is a weekend school for Japanese children, operating with Japanese government funds, held on the USC Campus in Columbia.
-"Matsuba" means "Pine Needle".
-In April 1985 the school was established.
-In 1989 its students were ages 3–16.
+Most of Columbia is served by Richland County School District One, while northern portions of the city are within Richland County School District Two and small areas extend into Lexington & Richland County School District Five.
+Schools on Fort Jackson are operated by the Department of Defense Education Activity for elementary grades, with Richland County School District Two serving secondary students.

+Notable independent schools include Cardinal Newman School, Hammond School, and Heathwood Hall.

+Libraries

+The Thomas Cooper Library, the largest academic library in South Carolina.

+Columbia is served by Richland Library, whose Main Library is located downtown.
+The public library system operates the Main Library and 12 branch locations throughout Richland County and was named the 2001 National Library of the Year by Library Journal and the Gale Group.
+The city is also home to the University of South Carolina Libraries, anchored by Thomas Cooper Library, the largest academic library in South Carolina.

 Media

 Columbia's daily newspaper is The State.

 The Post and Courier of Charleston, which bought the alt-weekly Free Times in 2016, circulates a Columbia weekly edition, in which Free Times has become an arts-focused section.

 Cola Daily, is a digital newsroom affiliated with Midlands Media Group, which also owns two radio stations.

 Alternative newspapers include The Columbia Star, Carolina Panorama Newspaper, and SC Black News.

 The Daily Gamecock, the student-run campus newspaper at USC, is also distributed in parts of the city.

 Columbia Metropolitan Magazine is a bi-monthly publication about news and events in the metropolitan area.
 Greater Columbia Business Monthly highlights economic development, business, education, and the arts.
 Q-Notes, a bi-weekly newspaper serving the LGBT community and published in Charlotte, is distributed to locations in Columbia and via home delivery.

 Columbia is home to the headquarters and production facilities of South Carolina Educational Television and South Carolina Public Radio, the state's public television and public radio networks.

-Columbia has the 78th largest television market in the United States.
+Columbia is the center of the 78th largest television market in the United States.
+Although Columbia was the state's largest city for years, it has always been a small-to-medium market because the suburbs and rural areas are not much larger than the city proper.
 Network affiliates include WIS (NBC), WLTX (CBS), WACH (Fox) and WOLO (ABC).

 The University of South Carolina has had a student-run radio station, WUSC-FM, since 1946.